charlottedevs/developer-survival-kit/README.md

 wisdom for developers

 ## Responsibilities of a Developer
 Following are some useful traits and practices for Developers.
 This is by no means an exhaustive list, and it's by no means a required list, but rather a collection of recommendations.
 Your workplace will determine your required responsibilities and the things you must do to maintain your position in the organization.
-This is a list of things you should do as a good Develpment Team Member or a citizen of your organization.
+This is a list of things you should do as a good Development Team Member or a citizen of your organization.

 * __Be a team player.__ Follow your team's conventions and processes
 * __Be vocal.__ Communicate frequently: particularly blockers, risk or other inhibitors to progress